What Is Safety Culture in Aviation SMS

 - Send out monthly safety newsletter;

-- Provide anonymous way of communication between management and employees;
+- Provide an anonymous way of communication between management and employees;

 - Safety team should have many personal interactions with employees; and